BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Level 2 - sits and participates, but not safe to standDo not walk or pivot.
 Use ceiling/portable lift, Comfort Glide/PATRAN, or a mechanical sit-stand only when criteria are met: seated balance, partial weight-bearing, cognition, and no contraindication.The Thompson RN Reference Tool notes that standing/transfer with a mechanical sit-stand should be performed with PT first.

 Level 3 - bears weight or stands, but needs device/assist or cannot walk independentlyUse gait belt, manual stand aid, walker/assistive device, or sit-to-stand plan based on training and policy.
-Stop before ambulation if stepping is unsafe.If the patient uses an assistive device at baseline, Level 3 is the highest BMAT level in the Thompson reference.
+Stop before ambulation if stepping is unsafe.If the patient uses an assistive device at baseline, document the device, assist level, supervision, and precautions with the Level 3 plan.

 Safe Patient Handling Setup